Victoria-Borovik/Victoria-Borovik/README.md

 I like order and optimality.
 Programming is the way to express that in my profession.

 + I'm based in Saint Petersburg, Russia.
-+ Looking for a job as a junior Frontend Developer - CV.
++ Looking for a job as a junior Frontend Developer - [CV](https://cv.hexlet.io/ru/resumes/3318).
-+ Stydy at Hexlet IT School.
++ Study at Hexlet IT School.
-+ I have a Bachelor's Degree in Logistics and 5 years of experience as a Supply Engeneer.
++ I have a Bachelor's Degree in Logistics and 5 years of experience as a Supply Engineer.

 Contact Info:
 + borovik.va111@gmail.com